 St. Ignatius School is a Jesuit-sponsored middle school, inspired by the founding vision of Nativity Mission Center on New York's Lower East Side.
-For over twenty years, St. Ignatius School has served low-income middle schoolers in the Hunts Point section of the South Bronx, as well as nearly 100 graduates who are now in high school and college bound.
+For over twenty years, St. Ignatius School has served low-income middle schoolers in the Hunts Point section of the South Bronx, as well as SIS graduates in high school and college.

 The Nativity Model, Our History: